deeheber/to-do-list/README.md

-# to-do-list --- In Progress
+# To Do List --- In Progress
 To do list using HTML, CSS, and Vanilla JS